Bill Goldberg: Other

-Goldberg sponsored the Monster Jam truck "Goldberg", which was driven by Tom Meents from 2000 to 2001 as part of a deal between WCW and FELD Motorsports.
-The truck was very successful winning the Monster Jam World Finals Racing championship in both 2000 and 2001 and the Freestyle championship in 2001.
-The partnership ended after WCW was bought by WWE and the truck was renamed to "Team Meents" which later became "Maximum Destruction".
+Goldberg sponsored the Monster Jam truck Goldberg, which was driven by Tom Meents from 2000 to 2001 as part of a deal between WCW and FELD Motorsports.
+The truck was very successful, winning the Monster Jam World Finals Racing championship in both 2000 and 2001 and the Freestyle championship in 2001.
+The partnership ended after WCW was bought by WWE, and the truck was renamed Team Meents which later became Maximum Destruction.

 In November 2000, Goldberg and his brother Steve co-authored Goldberg's autobiography I'm Next: The Strange Journey of America's Most Unlikely Superhero.

-In 2014, Goldberg started his own podcast entitled Who's Next?!
+In 2014, Goldberg started his own podcast, Who's Next?!
 With Bill Goldberg, which includes weekly guest interviews.
 Since 2022, Goldberg has appeared multiple times on the "UnsubscribePodcast".